-Field education is an agency-based course (with no classroom component) where students apply their classroom knowledge of theoretical concepts, principles, values, and ethics in a supervised practice.
+Field education is an agency-based course where students apply their classroom knowledge of theoretical concepts, principles, values, and ethics in a supervised practice.
 In addition to supervised learning of clinical skills (with individuals, families, and groups), students will also become familiar with the many roles social workers play in agencies and in the community.

 SocialWork@Simmons has a dedicated placement team that works directly with students to find internships at sites that complement their overall career goals and interests.
 Simmons maintains a national network of clinical-site partnerships to ensure that students are able to complete clinical placements in or near their own communities — allowing students to complete the field requirement without relocating.

 Students in the extended, full-time, and accelerated Master of Social Work (MSW) programs complete field education at two placement sites throughout their program.
 For extended program students, field education takes place in terms 4, 5, 7, and 8.
 Full-time students complete their field education in terms 2, 3, 5, and 6.
 For accelerated students, field education takes place in terms 1 – 4.
 Students’ first placement provides a foundation in general social work practices, while the second placement focuses on advanced clinical skills.

 Students should expect to maintain the following schedule during each clinical placement:

 - Placement 1: Two 8-hour days each week for 28 weeks

 - Placement 2: Three 8-hour days each week for 28 weeks